harvestingmoon/myminiprojects/README.md

 # myminiprojects

-A series of mini projects to brush my programming skills
+A series of mini projects to brush my programming skills (non exhuastive)

 1. TotoFourD (Java)
 - Generates unique number of 4d or TOTO numbers, additionally it keeps track of the count!